 Eastern Wyoming College has received official notification from the Accreditation Commission for Education in Nursing (ACEN) that the Board of Commissioners voted to affirm continuing accreditation for the associate nursing program, as the program is in compliance with all Accreditation Standards and Criteria reviewed during the focused visit following the implementation of the new Torrington Campus location.

 The Wyoming National Guard partnered with the Wyoming Office of Homeland Security to participate in a Cyber Shield 2020 exercise last month.
 Army and Air Guard members and state employees came together for the training event to test their capabilities for real-world cyberattack scenarios.

 The newly formed Black Studies Center at the University of Wyoming will present its first webinar Tuesday, Oct.
 13.The free webinar, titled “After Fifty Years, Does Black Studies Matter?
 A Critical Critique,” will begin at 5 p.m.

 Cody is one of four gateway communities leading into Yellowstone National Park.
 As such, tourism is one of the top industries in Park County - and this summer was a mixed bag for the businesses that depend on visitors.

-Six cases of COVID-19 have been detected among students in the University of Wyoming’s College of Law in the last week, prompting the university to take action to limit the spread of the virus in that group of students, faculty and staff and the broader community.
+Four cases of COVID-19 have been detected on another floor of a residence hall at the University of Wyoming, prompting the university to take action to limit the spread of the virus in that group of students, employees and the broader community.